Madame Bovary: Plot

-When Emma is nearly fully recovered, she and Charles attend the opera, at Charles' insistence, in nearby Rouen.
-The work being performed that evening was Gaetano Donizetti's Lucia di Lammermoor, based on Walter Scott's 1819 historical novel The Bride of Lammermoor.
+When Emma recovers, she and Charles attend the opera, at Charles' insistence, in nearby Rouen.
 The opera reawakens Emma's passions, and she re-encounters Léon who, now educated and working in Rouen, is also attending the opera.
 They begin an affair.
-While Charles believes that she is taking piano lessons, Emma travels to the city each week to meet Léon, always in the same room of the same hotel, which the two come to view as their home.
-The love affair is ecstatic at first, but Léon grows bored with Emma's emotional excesses, and Emma grows ambivalent about Léon.
 Emma indulges her fancy for luxury goods and clothes with purchases made on credit from the merchant Lheureux, who arranges for her to obtain power of attorney over Charles' estate.
-All the same, Emma's debt steadily mounts.

-When Lheureux calls in Bovary's debt, Emma pleads for money from several people, including Léon and Rodolphe, only to be turned down.
-In despair, she swallows arsenic, purloined from the shop of Homais the apothecary, and dies an agonizing death.
-Charles, heartbroken, abandons himself to grief, preserves Emma's room as a shrine, and adopts her attitudes and tastes to keep her memory alive.
-In his last months, he stops working and lives by selling off his possessions.
-His remaining possessions are seized to pay off Lheureux.
-When he finds Rodolphe and Léon's love letters, he breaks down for good.
-He dies, and his young daughter Berthe is placed with her grandmother, who soon dies.
-Berthe then lives with an impoverished aunt, who sends her to work in a cotton mill.
-The book concludes with the local pharmacist Homais, who had competed with Charles' medical practice, gaining prominence among Yonville people and being rewarded for his medical achievements.
+When Lheureux calls in Bovary's debt, Emma pleads for money from several people, only to be turned down, even by Rodolphe.
+In despair, she swallows arsenic and dies an agonizing death.
+Charles, heartbroken, abandons himself to grief, stops working, and lives by selling off his possessions.
+When he dies, his young daughter Berthe is placed with her grandmother, who soon dies.
+Berthe lives with an impoverished aunt, who sends her to work in a cotton mill.

+The book concludes with Yonville's local pharmacist Homais, a corrupt social climber who had competed with Charles' medical practice, gaining prominence and being rewarded for his supposed medical achievements: The last line of the novel reveals that he was awarded the Legion of Honour.